Shammah/Phonethic/docs/installing-prysm.md

   - android
 ---

 Since we are living in *another layer*, so to speak, we no longer have access to the packages we have just installed in Termux.
 In addition, we also need an additional package: `curl`.
-Therefore we need to execute the following `apt-get` command:
+Therefore we need to execute the following `apt-get` commands:

 ```bash
 apt-get update